Heterogeneous Responses to Continuous Treatments: A Cluster-Based Causal Framework

 \subsection{Choosing the number of clusters}

-The Cl-DRF builds on the $k$-means regression methodology and it shares two of its key features.
-First, Cl-DRF assumes that at least two clusters exist, that is, $C\geq 2$.
-Second, to use the Cl-DRF we need to specify the number of clusters $C$ in advance.
-In what follows, we discuss an iterative approach for selecting a suitable number of clusters.
+The Cl-DRF estimator builds on the $k$-means regression methodology and therefore it requires specifying the number of clusters $C$ in advance.
+To this end, we adopt a penalized empirical risk criterion inspired by information criteria commonly used in grouped regression models \citep[e.g.,][]{sugasawa2021grouped}.
+For a given number of clusters $C$, we define

-For selecting the number of clusters $C$, we propose a simple but effective rule based on the following BIC-like criterion \citep[e.g. see][]{sugasawa2021grouped}

-Under the assumption of i.i.d.
-Gaussian errors, we assume $p(\cdot)$ to be the Gaussian density, $\zeta_n$ is a constant depending on the sample size $n$ and $\operatorname{dim}(\widehat{\boldsymbol{\alpha}}_c)$ denotes the number of parameters $\widehat{\boldsymbol{\alpha}}_c$ in the $c$-th cluster, which depends on the functional specification of the treatment-outcome model.
-Indeed, including polynomial terms of treatment and GPS and/or their interaction terms make the value of $\operatorname{dim}(\boldsymbol{\alpha}_c)$ increase.
-We let $\zeta_n=\log n$ and compute the value of $\operatorname{IC}(c)$ for $c=2,\dots, C_{\max}$.
-We then select the suitable value of $C$ with the Elbow method \citep{zhao2008knee}.
-By letting $J(0)$ the objective function value is obtained with a baseline model without clusters.
-Given $C_{\max}$ maximum number of clusters, we define $J(c)$ as the value of the objective function with $c$ $(c=2,\dots,C_{\max})$ clusters.
-We automatically detect the elbow at $c$ such that the difference between $J(c)$ and the value of the straight line connecting the extreme points $J(0)$ and $J(C_{\max})$ is maximized.
-The objective function to maximize is, therefore, \citep{morgado2023universal}

-The optimal solution to this problem is taken as the optimal number of clusters.
-The simulations in Section \ref{sec:simulations} show that this approach leads to very high accuracy in the selection of the number of clusters $C$.
+where $c_i$ denotes the cluster assignment of unit $i$ and $\operatorname{dim}(\widehat{\boldsymbol{\alpha}}_c)$ denotes the number of parameters in the cluster-specific regression.
+Throughout, we set $\zeta_n = \log n$.
+We notice that the criterion \eqref{eq:bic} corresponds to a penalized empirical risk based on the within-cluster sum of squared residuals of the outcome model.
+The penalty term controls model complexity through the number of clusters and the dimensionality of the cluster-specific regression functions.
+This construction is analogous to information criteria used in grouped and $k$-means regression settings \citep[e.g.,][]{sugasawa2021grouped}, and is therefore referred to as BIC-like.

+The criterion \eqref{eq:bic} is evaluated for $C = 1,\dots,C_{\max}$, where $C=1$ corresponds to a baseline model without clustering.
+Since the objective function typically decreases monotonically with $C$, we select the number of clusters using an elbow-type rule.
+Specifically, we identify the value of $C$ that maximizes the vertical distance between $\operatorname{IC}(C)$ and the straight line connecting $\operatorname{IC}(1)$ and $\operatorname{IC}(C_{\max})$.
+This procedure captures the point at which further increases in $C$ yield only marginal improvements in fit relative to the increase in model complexity.
+We emphasize that this selection rule is heuristic in nature and is not claimed to be consistent for the true number of clusters.
+Nevertheless, the simulation results in Appendix \ref{app:simulations} show that it performs very well in finite samples and accurately recovers the underlying cluster structure across a wide range of scenarios.